built-on-openfin/workspace-starter/how-to/integrate-with-ms365/README.md

 ![Microsoft 365 Integration - Graph API](ms365-integration-graph.png)

+## Admin Permissions

+To access some of data in the graph API you might need specific permissions that needs to be granted by an administrator.
+You can either request them from your Active Directory administrator or remove the specific permission from the config `permissions` entry.

 ### Note About This Example

 This is an example of how to use our APIs to configure OpenFin Workspace.
 It's purpose is to provide an example and provide suggestions.
 This is not a production application and shouldn't be treated as such.
 Please use this as a guide and provide feedback.
 Thanks!